Sleep Apnea 101: Definitions

 An example of a stand alone humidifier is the Fisher & Paykel HC150 Heated Humidifier as seen below.

-System One Humidity Control technology is a rainout reduction feature created by Philips Respironics.
-System One Humidity Control technology analyzes ambient room temperature, relative humidity and patient flow in order to adjust heat to deliver an optimal level of humidification that avoids rainout conditions.
+- System One Humidity Control technology is a rainout reduction feature created by Philips Respironics.
+System One Humidity Control technology analyzes ambient room temperature, relative humidity, and air flow from the tube to the CPAP user.
+Then, it adjusts heat to deliver an optimal level of humidification that avoids rainout conditions.
 The heated tube maintains the humidification all the way from the machine to the mask.

 System One Humidity Control Technology

 Here are some of the more common surgeries available, although doctors are always innovating and coming up with new procedures.
 Not all are covered here.
-Talk to a sleep doctor to find out more about what the newest and best options are in your own case.
+Talk to a sleep doctor to find out more about the newest and best options specifically chosen for you.

 Tonsillectomy or Adenoidectomy

-This is performed to increase the size or opening of the air passage in the case of Sleep Apnea treatment.
+This is performed to increase the size or opening of the air passage in the treatment of sleep apnea.

 UPPP is performed to reduce or remove or reshape parts of the soft palate and the uvula.
 It may also involve removal of part of the soft tissue from the pharyngeal areas.